lisp-mirror/lqml/examples/meshtastic/readme.md

 Tested
 ------

-Tested on Linux, macOS, android, iOS.
+Tested on Linux, macOS, Windows 10+, android, iOS.

 The macOS version must be compiled first, moved to `/Applications/` and started from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

-Windows 10+ will follow soon.